 There are different methods available to backup your WordPress.
 You can manually backup your WordPress or use a WordPress plugin to automate the backup.
-You can also use a premium WordPress backup plugin such as BackupBuddy, which of course has much more options and features when compared to the free solutions.
+You can also use a premium online WordPress backup service, which has much more options and features when compared to the free solutions.

 If you use WordPress plugins to automate your WordPress backup process you should still run a manual WordPress backup once in a while to ensure that the process is still working.
 It is also recommended to do a test restore on an offline location to ensure that everything is being backed up.

 How often should I backup my WordPress blog or website?

 It depends on how often you change your blog or website and how often you publish content.
 To be on the safe side it is recommended to make a backup each time you publish or update a blog post or a page.
 It is also highly recommended to take a WordPress backup before you install a new WordPress plugin, install a new WordPress theme or upgrade your WordPress so in case something goes wrong you can quickly restore back your WordPress to the previous working state.

 Where and how should I store my WordPress backup?

 WordPress backups should be stored in a safe and secure place which only you and any other blog or website owner have access to.
 It is very important to store the WordPress backup on multiple and different types of media to ensure you still have access to your WordPress backup in case a specific media fails.
 A good practise is to store a copy of your WordPress backup on your computer and one on your external / backup drive or CD/DVD, or online drive.

 To ensure WordPress backup security you can also password protect your WordPress backups or encrypt them.
 Never leave copies of your WordPress backups on the live WordPress blog or website.